Q. How do I become a firefighter in Montana?

 Q. How do I register to test?

 A. Registration is open from mid November to mid March each year.
-Click the “Apply” tab above to register.
+Click the “Apply” tab above to register (if you get a “login” screen, registration is not open yet).
 A registration fee is required, so be prepared to pay that through paypal.
 Registration fees are NOT refundable.

 Q. What happens after I register?